graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/directives.md

 }
 ```

-To allow clients to get your defined directive along with all applications of this directive to the
+To make your defined directive and all its applications to the schema elements available through
-schema elements through introspection, override the `Introspectable` property of your directive.
+introspection, override the `Introspectable` property of your directive.

 ```csharp
 public class MyDirective : DirectiveGraphType